artsy/eigen/docs/testing.md

 renderWithWrappers : renderWithWrappersLEGACY(TestingLibrary)
 All our wrappeprs

-setupTestWrapper : abstract some of the boilerplate of Relay Component,
+setupTestWrapper_LEGACY : abstract some of the boilerplate of Relay Component,
 Query
 Variables